Are you looking for a Jesus centered Bible Study on parenting? Do you want to share the joy and peace of faith as you raise your kids?

 I know how busy mom life is, so each guide is divided into 10 short lessons to fit your busy schedule.
 They work well for group discussions or as a devotional.

 Unfortunately, some of have cherry picked a few verses to support already established ideas about how to parent.
 That’s not what I’ve done with Parenting in Christ.
-The first book, Parenting in Christ: Treasures for Parenting From Jesus has over 300 Bible verses in less than 50 pages.
-In all honesty, it could probably use a bit more writing between the scriptures.
+The first book, Parenting in Christ: Treasures for Parenting From Jesus has over 300 bible verses in less than 50 pages.

 To be honest, my personal favorite is the last one, Parenting in Christ: Training in the Disciplines of Jesus.
 It’s a very practical book that is intended for a little bit more seasoned Christian.
 It focuses on developing practices that encourage spiritual growth.